Leave this site

 This model ensures that we have local teams dealing with local issues, and provides countywide coverage so that all our communities, including those living in our most rural areas, have ready access to policing services, are engaged and have the opportunity to participate in the setting of local priorities.

-Our Community Safety Department supports the operational delivery of neighbourhood policing as well as supporting the wider County Community Safety Partnership.
 There are specialist teams focussed on problem solving, crime reduction, anti-social behaviour, designing out crime, Licensing, Citizens in Policing, rural crime, mental health, Integrated Offender Management, Equality, Diversity & Inclusion, children & young people and Police Cadets.

 Neighbourhood policing delivery and performance is overseen by a formal governance and meeting structure.